femiog/k8s-KOPS/README.md

  * read about installing addons at: https://kops.sigs.k8s.io/operations/addons.

-# 11) connect to the master node (inside of the KOPS Cluster?)
+# 11) connect to the master node (via the KOPS server)

     ssh -i ~/.ssh/id_rsa ubuntu@18.223.115.43

+    #ubuntu@kops:~$ ssh -i ~/.ssh/id_rsa ubuntu@ 172.20.55.224 (master node public IP)

     #Please note that in the above, we are using the masters node current Public IP address.
-Public IP address because the master node is in a different vpc than the KOPS cluster.
+Public IP address because the master node is in a different vpc than  KOPS.
 Hence, needs Public IP to establish connection.

 # 11) To list nodes